 Before we look at coffee, we need to understand what we are talking about.
-The type of acid in foods, in general, is not the full-strength hydrochloric acid type that burned holes in your school desk in chemistry class.
+In general, the type of acid in foods is not the full-strength hydrochloric acid type that burns holes in your school desk in chemistry class.

 Most foods contain acids of some kind.
-Citric acid is in fruits like oranges, lemons, grapefruit.
-Tartaric acid in potatoes, oxalic acid in bananas, phosphoric acid in beer, and even in cocoa.
+Citric acid is in fruits like oranges, lemons, and grapefruit.
+Tartaric acid in potatoes, oxalic acid in bananas, and phosphoric acid in beer and cocoa.

 So, is coffee acidic?

-Coffee beans are complex little packages that actually contain all of the above, and in fact, have around thirty different organic acids.
-These are released in the roasting and brewing processes, giving us the unique aromas and flavors that we know and love.
+Coffee beans are complex little packages that contain all of the above and, in fact, have around thirty different organic acids.
+These are released in the roasting and brewing processes, giving us the unique aromas and flavors we know and love.

-It has been said by eminent scientists that a cup of coffee is about as acidic as a banana.
-Okay so they didn’t exactly say it like that, but that was their general conclusion.
+Eminent scientists have said that a cup of coffee is about as acidic as a banana.
+Okay, so they didn’t exactly say it like that, but that was their general conclusion.

-This can come as a surprise to many who drink their coffee black because the slightly bitter tang of the acetic acid is the first sensation they get on their palates, but it’s true.
+This can surprise many who drink their coffee black because the slightly bitter tang of the acetic acid is the first sensation they get on their palates, but it’s true.